browserpass/browserpass-extension/README.md

 If you simply want to re-use the same credentials on multiple subdomains of the same domain (e.g. `app.example.com` and `wiki.example.com`), you can also rename your password entry to a common denominator of the two subdomains, which in this example would be `example.com.gpg` (see [Password matching and sorting](#password-matching-and-sorting)).

+### Why Browserpass on Firefox does not work on Mozilla domains?

+Firefox has decided to [block all extensions from injecting any content scripts on their domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts), sadly there's nothing we can do about it.

+The full list of blocked domains at the time of writing is:

+-   accounts-static.cdn.mozilla.net
+-   accounts.firefox.com
+-   addons.cdn.mozilla.net
+-   addons.mozilla.org
+-   api.accounts.firefox.com
+-   content.cdn.mozilla.net
+-   content.cdn.mozilla.net
+-   discovery.addons.mozilla.org
+-   input.mozilla.org
+-   install.mozilla.org
+-   oauth.accounts.firefox.com
+-   profile.accounts.firefox.com
+-   support.mozilla.org
+-   sync.services.mozilla.com
+-   testpilot.firefox.com

 ### Why is OTP not supported?

 Tools like `pass-otp` make it possible to use `pass` for generating OTP codes, however keeping both passwords and OTP URI in the same location diminishes the major benefit that OTP is supposed to provide: two factor authentication.
 The purpose of multi-factor authentication is to protect your account even when attackers gain access to your password store, but if your OTP seed is stored in the same place, all auth factors will be compromised at once.
 In particular, Browserpass has access to the entire contents of your password entries, so if it is ever compromised, all your accounts will be at risk, even though you signed up for 2FA.